 *This model assumes a 23.80% federal tax rate, 5.00% growth rate and 10.00% annual investment return.
 This model is for illustration purposes only, and contains certain financial assumptions as to the possible future results that are inherently uncertain and subjective.
 We make no representation or warranty as to the attainability of those assumptions or whether future results will occur as illustrated.

 How to establish a certified Qualified Opportunity Fund

 Eligible taxpayers may self-certify to become a Qualified Opportunity Fund by attaching to its tax return Form 8996.
 No approval or action by the IRS is required.

 Use our interactive map to search the complete list of Opportunity Zones that have been nominated, certified and designated.

 There are a number of open issues surrounding the Opportunity Zones that require guidance from the U.S. Treasury Department or Internal Revenue Service.
-These include clarity on how the funds will be established, types of gains that qualify for the deferral, types of reinvestments that will be allowed and what gain is specifically eligible for the 10-year exclusion.
+The first round of guidance arrived in late October and more is anticipated by year-end.
+We expect the additional guidance to focus on open questions related to operational issues, such as the availability of the 31-month runway for the deployment of funds in a direct investment model and the ability for residential rental property with a triple net lease to qualify as an active trade or business for the purpose of qualification as qualified Opportunity Zone business property.
 We will provide regular updates as the program continues to take shape and investment criteria and timing is outlined.

 Baker Tilly has extensive knowledge of comprehensive capital structures, including tax credits and incentives, traditional lending programs and nontraditional capital sources.
 If you are looking to invest gains in or leverage the Opportunity Zones program for a business or project benefitting low-income communities, connect with us today.